Silent Trader - Mission Headquarters

 London Stock Exchange (LSE)

-Historic Jonathan’s Coffee House illustration next to the modern London Stock Exchange building
+Historic and modern London Stock Exchange

 Operating context